 Elimination Diet Protocol for Dogs: The Complete UK Guide

-The canonical UK guide to running an elimination diet trial for a food-allergic dog — what the peer-reviewed literature says, what UK vets typically prescribe, and the protocol mistakes that wreck a trial.
+The canonical UK guide to running an elimination diet trial — what the peer-reviewed literature says, what UK vets prescribe, and protocol mistakes to avoid.

 By Gary — 7+ years managing my Cockapoo's food allergies.
 Sources cited below.